natural-script/core/CONTRIBUTING.md

 ## Communication channels

-Do you have a chat room or email list you use to discuss this project?
-List them all here!
-Provide clear contact info, and outline the process for getting in touch, for anyone with questions.
+Contributors can join Jste chat room for contributors on Gitter at: https://gitter.im/Project-Jste/Contributors to stay up to date and work on Project Jste together in an easy way.